Amyloidosis: Diagnosis

 Diagnosis of amyloidosis generally requires tissue biopsy.
 The biopsy is assessed for evidence of characteristic amyloid deposits.
 The tissue is treated with various stains.
 The most useful stain in the diagnosis of amyloid is Congo red, which, combined with polarized light, makes the amyloid proteins appear apple-green on microscopy.
 Also, thioflavin T stain may be used.
-A number of imaging techniques such as a DPD scan or SAP scan are also in use.
+A number of imaging techniques such as a Nuclear Medicine PYP scan, DPD scan or SAP scan are also in use.

 A sample of tissue can be biopsied or obtained directly from the affected internal organ, but the first-line site of biopsy is subcutaneous abdominal fat, known as a "fat pad biopsy", due to its ease of acquisition.
 An abdominal fat biopsy is not completely sensitive and may result in false negatives, which means a negative result does not exclude the diagnosis of amyloidosis.
 However, direct biopsy of the affected organ may still be unnecessary as other less invasive methods of biopsy can also be used, including rectal mucosa, salivary gland, lip, or bone marrow biopsy which can achieve a diagnosis in up to 85% of people.

 In the amyloid deposition of the joints, there will be a decreased signal in both T1 and T2 weighted MRI images.
 In amyloidoma, there will be low T1 signal with gadolinium injection and low T2 signal.

 The type of the amyloid protein can be determined in various ways: the detection of abnormal proteins in the bloodstream (on protein electrophoresis or light chain determination); binding of particular antibodies to the amyloid found in the tissue (immunohistochemistry); or extraction of the protein and identification of its individual amino acids.
 Immunohistochemistry can identify AA amyloidosis the majority of the time, but can miss many cases of AL amyloidosis.
 Laser microdissection with mass spectrometry is the most reliable method of identifying the different forms of amyloidosis.

 AL was previously considered the most common form of amyloidosis, and a diagnosis often begins with a search for plasma cell dyscrasia, memory B cells producing aberrant immunoglobulins or portions of immunoglobulins.
 Immunofixation electrophoresis of urine or serum is positive in 90% of people with AL amyloidosis.
 Immunofixation electrophoresis is more sensitive than regular electrophoresis but may not be available in all centers.
 Alternatively immunohistochemical staining of a bone marrow biopsy looking for dominant plasma cells can be sought in people with a high clinical suspicion for AL amyloidosis but negative electrophoresis.

-ATTR is now considered to be the most common form of amyloidosis, and no longer considered as a rare disease.
+ATTR is now considered to be the most common form of amyloidosis.
 It may be either age related in wild-type ATTR (ATTRv) or familial transthyretin-associated amyloidosis, is suspected in people with family history of idiopathic neuropathies or heart failure who lack evidence of plasma cell dyscrasias.
 ATTR can be identified using isoelectric focusing which separates mutated forms of transthyretin.
 Findings can be corroborated by genetic testing to look for specific known mutations in transthyretin that predispose to amyloidosis.